 What is a 7 iron?

-A 7 iron is a golf club that is classified as a mid-iron and usually ranges between, 29-33 degrees of loft.
+A 7 iron is a golf club that is classified as a mid-iron (as opposed to longer irons 3-5 or a short iron) and usually ranges between, 29-33 degrees of loft (aka loft angle).
 Because it is towards the middle of the golf bag, the 7 iron can be used to hit a wide variety of golf shots: